BijeetNayek0409/Doomguard-internship/README.md

 DoomGuard is a Flutter-based digital wellbeing application designed to help users reduce doomscrolling habits, improve focus, and build healthier screen usage patterns through gamification and personalized insights.

+ Implementation of child alternate email is in progress parents or guardian will recieve weekly reports of the usage of child

 ## ✨ Features

 - 🔐 Google Sign-In Authentication